followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/virtualModeEnabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies if the virtual mode is enabled.
+Enables the virtual mode in which nodes are loaded on demand.
+Use it to enhance the performance on large datasets.
 <!--/shortDescription-->

 <!--fullDescription-->
-If the option is set to **true**, the widget initially loads only root items.
-Child items are loaded when their parent is being expanded.
+If this option is **true**, the widget initially loads only the root nodes.
+Child nodes are loaded when their parent is being expanded.

-[note]You can use the virtual mode only if the [dataSource](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataSpource) option holds the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) instance able to filter items by [parent ID](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#parentIdExpr), and the [dataStructure](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure) option is set to "plain".
-Otherwise, the **virtualModeEnabled** option is ignored.
+The virtual mode has the following restrictions:

+- The [dataSource](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataSource) option should be set to a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) instance able to filter items by [parent ID](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#parentIdExpr).

-Use this option to improve the widget performance when working with a huge data source.
+- The [dataStructure](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure) option should be set to *"plain"*.

+- Since the [search](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#searchEnabled) will be performed on loaded nodes only and thus produce incorrect results, it is not recommended that you enable this functionality.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/TreeView/VirtualMode/jQuery/Light/"